 Humbled, I began to notice the bugs, the flowers, the rocks, the views and the people–both of my group and those in the groups that we routinely passed on the way.
 For the first time on the trek, I stopped focusing on myself and focused instead on what was around me.

-That led me to gratitude, beginning with our pre-dawn meditation and ending at Machu Picchu, the allusive goal of the journey that felt meek after the previous days.
+That led me to gratitude, beginning with our pre-dawn meditation and ending at Machu Picchu, the allusive goal of the journey.

 day one: tale of the devoid

 I meant to log my apprehensions last night, but my body had its own way to express my anxiety.
 Until two hours ago, I was shitting liquid and vomiting stomach acid.
 My illness could very well have bee food poisoning, not helped by the altitude and my pounding nerves about this hike.

 We’re waiting outside in the rain, and Anna is anxious about the pick-up being later than they said; she seems to beg me to share in her anxiety, but I’m not going to do it.
 For the first time since dinner last night, I feel kind of human and am able to sip water without it churning in my stomach.
 This is good enough for now.
 Hopefully I’ll be able to rest in the van as we drive to the Ollantaytambo for breakfast… if the van ever gets here.
 If the van doesn’t, then I’ll accept the universe’s decision for me to return to bed like a child being ushered back to bed by their parent.